davidande/FSRM-ANTICRYPTO/README.md

 ## 6- Passive FSRM screens
 FSRM cannot be used on administrative shares. it will only publish an event in the event log.
 As it is just informational, i give the choice to use or not passvive FSRM screens.
-By default it is used ans will will see them in the FSRM screen Tab.
 If you Want to ignore passive screens just change in the script line 41:
 $delpassive = "0" and set it to **$delpassive = "1"**